Key Takeaways

 The Gap Is Smaller Than You Think

-The difference between $241,000 (traditional) and $225,000 (cash marketplace) is $16,000.
+The difference between $241,000 (traditional) and $225,000 (direct cash sale) is $16,000.
 But that $241,000 number assumes everything goes perfectly: repairs come in on budget, no additional issues are discovered, the house sells quickly at full asking price, and the deal doesn't fall through.

 Now factor in the costs that the traditional route table doesn't show: